medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 1. A MedComMessagingMessage is a Bundle resource of type "message", which is a container for a collection of other resources:
 2. The MedComMessagingMessage's first resource is a MedComMessagingMesssageHeader, which is a MesssageHeader resource
 3. The MedComMessagingMesssageHeader points to at least two organizations for the MedComMessagingMessage:
-  * a source organization called a MedComMessagingOrganization, which is an Organization resource
+  * a source organisation called a MedComMessagingOrganization, which is an Organization resource
-  * a destination organization also a MedComMessagingOrganization, which too is an Organization resource
+  * a destination organisation called a MedComMessagingOrganization, which too is an Organization resource
-4. The MedComMessagingMessage's MedComMessagingProvennance, which is a Provennance resource
+4. The MedComMessagingMessage's MedComMessagingProvenance, which is a Provenance resource

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="https://medcomdk.github.io/MedCom-FHIR-Communication/assets/images/MessagingModel.png" target="blank"> <img src="https://medcomdk.github.io/MedCom-FHIR-Communication/assets/images/MessagingModel.png" alt="The basic MedCom Messaging Model"  style="width:100%" id="Fig1" style="align-left"></a>
-<figcaption text-align="left"><b>Figure 2: The basic MedCom Messaging Model</b></figcaption>
+<figcaption text-align="left"><b>Figure 1: The basic MedCom Messaging Model</b></figcaption>
 </figure>

-Below you will finde a thorough explanation of the resources in MedCom FHIR message profile.
+Below you will finde a thorough explanation of the resources in MedCom's FHIR message profiles.

 ### 2.1 MedComMessagingMessage (Bundle)

-One common operation performed with resources is to gather a collection of resources into a single instance with containing context.
-In FHIR this is referred to as "bundling" the resources together.
-These resource bundles are useful for a variety of different reasons, including sending a set of resources as part of a message exchange (see Messaging)
+One common operation performed with resources is to gather a collection of resources into a single instance containing context.
+In a FHIR context this is referred to as "bundling" the resources together.
+These resource bundles are useful for a variety of reasons, including sending a set of resources as part of a message exchange (see Messaging)

 | Links for MedComMessingMessage|
 |:---|